-The Lock-In Program ("LP") is designed to both manage the inappropriate use of medical services and to promote safety.
+The Office of Inspector General (OIG) Lock-In Program is designed to both manage the inappropriate use of medical services and to promote safety.

 You may be put in the Lock-in Program if you do not follow Medicaid rules.
-It checks how you use Medicaid drug store services.
+The Lock-In Program checks how you use Medicaid drug store services if you do not follow Medicaid rules.